2022 Jeep Grand Cherokee Problems Analysis Guide

 A typical complaint from an owner in New York states: While “driving (at) approximately 25 mph on a road with a 30 mph speed limit, cars are behind me, nobody is in front of me, the Jeep suddenly slammed on its brakes to a full stop for absolutely no reason.
 Cars behind me had to run off the road to avoid hitting me.
 Two people yelling at me out of their window.”

-The one phantom braking complaint that is filed under forward collision avoidance and brakes is from an owner in Pennsylvania who sees it as an advanced brake assist/emergency assist issue.
+One phantom braking complaint filed under forward collision avoidance and brakes is from an owner in Pennsylvania who sees it as an advanced brake assist/emergency assist issue.
 “While highway driving, during a sunny day and with no cars for at least 1 mile, the system engaged the emergency brake as if it detected an imminent accident.
-This was at highway speeds, so caused some commotion in the car.
-Once safely stopped in a rest area I turned off that system.
-The next day the active lane management system stated it needed service, that later went away.“ Additionally, the complaint states that when the brake pedal is depressed the pedal pulses, “leading me to believe the rotors are warped.”
+This was at highway speeds, so caused some commotion in the car.”
+The next day, “the active lane management system stated it needed service.“ Additionally, the complaint states that when the brake pedal is depressed the pedal pulses, “leading me to believe the rotors are warped.”
 It was scheduled to go to the dealership the following week

 Other Brake Issues

-There are 4 complaints listed as service brake problems, but only 1 is listed under this heading alone.
+There are eight complaints listed as service brake problems, but only one is listed under this heading alone.
 It cannot be ignored because it is from a Michigan owner who works at a Jeep facility doing repairs.

 “We notified management that someone put glue in the fitting for the left rear brake line, where it meets the soft line.
 The issue was never fixed and the vehicle has since been shipped.
 The person who fixes brakes on (the) first shift said he’s been putting glue in brake lines since day one.
 Management has no idea what they’re doing here and these vehicles are unsafe to be on the road.”